top of page

 For lack of wood the fire goes out, and where there is no whisperer, quarreling ceases. —Proverbs 26:20

-But the man left the woods, and the fire, and on May 5, 2007, his abandoned campfire ignited a fire in the Superior National Forest of northern Minnesota that would burn 75,000 acres (118 square miles total) of timberland, destroy 150 buildings, and cause more than $10 million in damage before it was done.
+On May 5, 2007, a man left the northern Minnesota woods, along with his abandoned campfire.
+He carelessly ignited a blaze in the Superior National Forest that would burn 75,000 acres (118 square miles total) of timberland, destroy 150 buildings, and cause more than $10 million in damage before it was done.
 The fire burned for a week and cost an additional $11 million to put out.

 The trees and plants of the region had not yet leafed out.
 Without the green of leaves and plants, the dry forest litter, tree branches, and fuel-laden boles of evergreen trees burned ferociously unhindered.
 Winds pushed the fire west and then north.
 Even though 75,000 acres were burned in the US, nearly half the total damage of this one fire was in northwestern Ontario, Canada, as the fire jumped from island to island and across waterways in the Boundary Waters Canoe Area Wilderness.
 The fire, pushed by the wind and aided by a drier winter than normal, burned on the dead and dry bodies of trees that had blown down in the summer of 1994.